gkbrasselle/DS4002CS3/README.md

 8. Using the "STEP7-dataframe_creation_all_celebs.ipynb" script, generate a new dataframe which classifies image characteristics (i.e: brightness, celeb gender, etc.) for all images in the dataset using modified code from "STEP1-initial_EDA.ipynb".
 This dataframe will be saved to the "all_celebs_image_data.csv" file in the data folder.
 Then, this dataset will be merged with "incorrect_guesses_epoch_100.csv" to produce the dataset "incorrect_guesses_data.csv", which classifies all image attributes for photos which were incorrectly identified in the last testing epoch.

-9.Using the "STEP8-misidentifications_EDA.ipynb" script, perform EDA on the "incorrect_guesses_data.csv" file in the data folder.
+9. Using the "STEP8-misidentifications_EDA.ipynb" script, perform EDA on the "incorrect_guesses_data.csv" file in the data folder.
 This will allow for an analysis of characteristic trends amongst the images misidentified in the final testing round (epoch 100).

 ## References